-For Betterment, it's that simple: what percentage your portfolio is made up of stocks and what percentage is bonds.
-That's all you have to "tell" the system and it does the rest for you.
+For Betterment, it’s that simple: what percentage of your portfolio is made up of stocks, and what percentage is made up of bonds.
+That’s all you must “tell” the system and it does the rest for you.

 After the initial setup, Betterment can manage your investment accounts entirely on its own.
 Your money is then invested in a Betterment portfolio of 14 different asset classes.

 Diversification is key as the stock market can be volatile at times.
 That’s where Betterment’s investment strategy gets it right.

 This sort of tool is excellent for those of us who lead busy lives and would rather not spend our time researching and rebalancing.
 Sure, the tool does have a fee, but the fee is reasonable considering how simple it is to use.

 Betterment’s portfolios automatically rebalance and the platform has tax-loss harvesting.

 These tools are very nice to have as they help investors maximize returns and minimize capital gains tax.